GonzaloGarciaContreras/Jupyter-Workspace/README.md

 ### Name of company
 - Robinhood Markets, Inc. is an private American financial services company headquartered in Menlo Park, California
-- Robinhood is a FINRA regulated broker-dealer, registered with the U.S. Securities and Exchange Commission, and is a member of the Securities Investor Protection Corporation.

 The company offers a mobile app and website that offer people the ability to invest in stocks, ETFs, and options through Robinhood Financial and crypto trading through Robinhood Crypto.